 Solar pool covers work just as effectively on above ground pools as they do on in-ground pools so there is no reason not to have one.

-You can even use a roller to wind them in and out as rollers can be purchased which attach to the side of the pool.
+You can even use a roller to wind them in and out as rollers can be purchased and attached to the side of the pool.

-Does a solar cover stop the pool getting dirty?
+Does a solar cover stop the pool from getting dirty?

-Although some seem to suggest that solar covers do at least help in keeping the pool clean, in my experience, this is not one of their benefits.
-You always have a small gap between the pool sides and the cover so dirt and debris often get blown towards the edges and then enter the pool.
+Although some seem to suggest that solar covers do at least help keep the pool clean, in my experience, this is not one of their benefits.
+There is always a small gap between the pool sides and the cover, so dirt and debris often get blown towards the edges and then enter the pool.

-Also, to keep the cover in good order it is good practice to hose any dirt off the cover before you roll it up so this ends up in the pool anyway while you are using the hose or when you roll it up.
+Also, to keep the cover in good order, it is good practice to hose any dirt off the cover before you roll it up so it ends up in the pool anyway while you are using it or when you roll it up.

 Solar pool covers do not cause algae to grow.
-It may be argued that as they increase the water temperature, and algae grow faster in warmer water, then algae growth can be accelerated by using a solar cover.
+It may be argued that as the water temperature increases and algae grow faster in warmer water, algae growth can be accelerated by using solar cover.

-But the counter argument might be that algae grow best in full sunlight so as most solar pool covers, particularly the darker ones, reduce the amount of sunlight that reaches the water, they can prevent algae growth.
+However, the counterargument might be that algae grow best in full sunlight, so as most solar pool covers, particularly the darker ones, reduce the amount of sunlight that reaches the water, they can prevent algae growth.

-Can you run pool pump with solar cover on?
+Can you run a pool pump with a solar cover on?

 Absolutely, and you should run it too.
 Your pool pump should run for the same amount of time each day when the solar cover is on as it does when it is off.

-The water still needs to be filtered and the chemicals circulated whether on or off and no harm will come to the solar cover when the pump is running.
+The water still needs to be filtered, and the chemicals circulated, whether on or off.
+The solar cover will not be damaged when the pump is running.

 Does a solar cover have to cover the whole pool?

-Ideally, a solar pool cover should cover the whole pool – well all but an inch or so around the edges to allow any gases to escape.
+Ideally, a solar pool cover should cover the whole pool—well, all but an inch or so around the edges to allow gases to escape.

-having said that, even a solar pool cover that only covers half of a pool will go some way to retaining heat in the water.
+Having said that, even a solar pool cover that covers only half of a pool will help retain heat in the water.

 How long do solar covers last?

-Over time the UV light starts to rot the plastic and it starts to disintegrate.
+Over time, the UV light starts to rot the plastic, and it starts to disintegrate.
 Individual bubbles start to come away (and end up all over your yard).
-You just have to bite the bullet and replace it at that point.
+You have to bite the bullet and replace it at that point.

 Other types of solar pool cover